Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 1. As administrator, press the Windows key and type `Task Scheduler` and Enter.
 2. In the right panel, click on `Create Basic Task`.
-3. Give it a name (like `Automatic restart every night`) and click Next.
+3. Name `Automatic restart every night` and click Next.
-4. When asked `When do you want the task to start?`, select Daily.
+4. When asked `When do you want the task to start?`, select `Daily`.
 Click Next.
 5. Select some time in the night, like `05:00:00`
 6. Clicking Next will bring you to the Action page.
 Enter "powershell.exe" under "Program/script", and the path to your copy of the [restart-computer.ps1](https://github.com/Stan524/Edge-Browser-Kiosk-Mode-Setup/blob/master/restart-computer.ps1) under "Add arguments (optional)".
 If it's not working, see [this guide](https://community.spiceworks.com/how_to/17736-run-powershell-scripts-from-task-scheduler) for info about setting execution policy.
 7. Click Next to review all and finally click Finish.

+## Running Kiosk mode on boot

+1. As administrator, press the Windows key and type `Task Scheduler` and Enter.
+2. In the right panel, click on `Create Basic Task`.
+3. Name `Run kiosk on boot` and click Next.
+4. When asked `When do you want the task to start?`, select `When I log on`.
+Click Next.
+5. When asked `What action do you wan the task to perform?` select `Start a program`
+6. Clicking Next will bring you to the Action page.
+Enter "powershell.exe" under "Program/script",
+7.

 ## Prevent the screen from going black or enter screen saver